 Spreadsheet & Resources

-I’ve made a spreadsheet that plots out several boats’ paths and outlines the best times of year to go.
+I’ve made a spreadsheet that plots out several boats’ paths sailing the Indian Ocean and outlines the best times of year to go.
 This includes more details about each of our stops as far as timing.

 World Cruising Routes by Jimmy Cornell is the bible of ocean route planning.
 This is a must-have book on every cruiser’s bookshelf.